amitgunjal26/amitgunjal.github.io/README.md

 - **How do I do contribute?**
     - Fork the project
     - Create your own branch
-    - Commit changes after your work is done
+    - Commit changes
-    - Create a Pull Request here
+    - Create a Pull Request

 ---